blabla1337/skf-flask/skf/markdown/code_examples/asp/33-code_example--Single_input_validation_control--.md

 					//If there was a match this function returns false validate = true;

-					//this breach has to be repported into the log files Log.SetLog(Session['userID'], logMessage, date, "FAIL", theatLevel);
+					//this breach has to be reported into the log files Log.SetLog(Session['userID'], logMessage, date, "FAIL", threatLevel);

 					/*
 					Set counter; if counter hits 3, the user's session must be terminated.
-					After 3 session terminations the user's acount must be blocked.
+					After 3 session terminations the user's account must be blocked.
 					For detailed information see the "Audit logs" in code examples.
 					*/